KEERRO/ctf-writeups/X-MAS-ctf/Endless Christmas/writeup.md

 ![im6](mainfile.png)

-it's a simple xor function compares the input to some other bytes xored byt **0xD**. so i dumped the `buf` variable content with the IDA hexView
+it's a simple xor function compares the input to some other bytes xored by **0xD**. so i dumped the `buf` variable content with the IDA hexView

 and wrote a very simple solver: